ATTCKDigital/FLEX/__GET_STARTED_HERE/README.md

 5. From the command line, navigate to the boilerplate theme and run `npm install`.
 This will install all of the associated node modules.
 6. To compile css, js and assets, run `gulp watch` from inside the boilerplate theme

+### Adding components
+How to "enable" existing components

+How to "add" new component

+How to enable/disable various configs (stuff that gets put into functions.php)